The recent outbreak of Listeriosis caused by Listeria monocytogenes in South Africa

 The clinical test of a patient must match the result of the contaminated food sample and must be linked back to the facility.
 There must be this 3 point link before a source and be officially identified.

-Unfortunately, none of the foods evaluated have been linked in the above scenario.
+Unfortunately, none of the foods evaluated has been linked in the above scenario.

 A multisectoral outbreak response team (MNORT) led by the National Department of Health, and includes the Department of Agriculture, Forestry and Fishery (DAFF), the Department of Trade and Industry, the NICD and other relevant stakeholders will continue to monitor and coordinate the outbreak response activities.